mosu001/hccm/docs/Git and GitHub Guide.md

 ### Pushing

 To share a local branch to a remote repository so others can view it, you need to explicitly push it using ```git push```.

+### Pull Requests

+Rather than pushing directly to master, you can use the Github website to create a pull request, which will allow others to review your changes before they are merged.

 ## Basic Git Commands